Married with Children

 I wonder how long the writers originally planned to keep Seven around, as he becomes an official

-Bundy in this episode (NO!!), even to join in on The Bundy Cheer...
+Bundy in this episode (NO!) and even joins in on The Bundy Cheer...
 Ah well, at least he didn't

 last *too* long after this.
 And he slugged a kid.
 But it's still rather unsettling to watch.

 Despite the presence of that snot, I rather like this episode.
-No, actually only the first half of
+Wait, no - really only the first

-this episode.
-The first half of the episode is great, but it goes way downhill once they get to
+half of this episode.
+The first half of the episode is great, but it goes way downhill once they

-the park.
-Some hilarious lines (a lot of which belong to Katey Sagal) and exchanges can be found
+get to the park.
+Some hilarious lines (a lot of them courtesy of Katey Sagal) and exchanges can

-in the first act, but is almost marred by the second.
-The actors themselves are fine, though
+be found in the first act, but is almost marred by the second.
+The first half is good old

 SPELL 'DOG'

-The episode sets itself up well, aside for the initial scene.
-Peggy and Seven teaching Kelly to
+The episode sets itself up well, aside for the first couple of minutes.
+Peggy and Seven teaching

-spell seems only to explain to any new viewers that Kelly is stupid.
+Kelly to spell seems only to explain to any new viewers that Kelly is stupid.
 Why, though?
-It's rather
+Peggy

 no exception.
 The brief but enjoyable scene with Marcy and Jefferson in this episode has Marcy